99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Envelope Encryption: Encrypt the plaintext data with a data key and then encrypt the data key with a top-level PLAINTEXT MASTER key.
 !!
 Envelope Encryption: KMS has a limit of 4KB, if you want more, use Envelope Encryption which corresponds to
-- enerateDataKey API.
+- "GenerateDataKey" API.
+Returns a plaintext key and an encrypted copy of a data key.
-- GenerateDataKey: obtain an encryption key from KMS that we can then use within the function
+- "GenerateDataKey": obtain an encryption key from KMS that we can then use within the function
   code to encrypt the file.
 This ensures that the file is encrypted BEFORE it is uploaded to Amazon S3.
 - GenerateDataKeyWithoutPlaintext: returns only the encrypted copy of the data key which you will use for encryption.
   returns a data key that is encrypted under a customer master key (CMK) that you specify.